 Would this passage have worked as well using active voice: “Somebody had hung it in the night”?
 Absolutely not.
 The focus here is on the body.
 Using passive voice increases the tension and forces us to wonder, “Who hung it there?”

 The overuse of adverbs (anything ending in -ly) can be clumsy.
 However, the adverb, much like any other part of speech, fulfills a purpose.
 Sometimes you need to describe how someone is performing an action, without a lengthy descriptive phrase.

 Gently, oh so gently, they lifted my body out of the river.
 They placed it on the bank and arranged my tattered clothing to cover what remained of my flesh.
 Then they stood around me, in perfect silence, their hats in their hands.

 If only they had shown me such respect when I was alive.

 That passage could have begun without the “gently.”
 But the impact of the (dead) narrator’s voice would have been compromised, and the force of the final line would have been diminished.

 Stephen King’s Rule #3: Don’t use a long word when you can use a short one

 English, a gloriously complex language, is a mashup of Germanic and Latin roots (among other things).
 The Germanic lexicon is agglomerative: get up, get down.
-Latin roots are inflected: ascend, descend.
+Latin roots are infected: ascend, descend.
 Academic writing favors Latin roots, while colloquial speech prefers the Germanic.
-If you want to sound like Hemingway, or Stephen King, stick to the Germanic roots.
+If you want to sound like Hemingway or Stephen King, stick to the Germanic roots.
 But, if you are after a more scholarly effect, go for the Latin.